Kamahl19/react-starter/README.md

 ## Analysing production JS bundle

 Project comes with the `source-map-explorer` which analyzes the production JS bundle.
-To use it just run `yarn build` and then `yarn analyze`.
+To use it just run `yarn analyze`.

 ## Updating dependencies